HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

 Performance is important, but it is also interesting to see how fonts are being used on the web.
 For example, what are the most popular fonts and foundries?
 Are people using OpenType features?
 Let's take a look at the data.

 ### Families & foundries

-With Google Fonts' massive impact on web font serving, it is no surprise the most used font on the web is Roboto.
-Roboto was created by Google as a system font for its Android operating system.
-This also explains the huge discrepancy between Roboto's use on mobile compared to desktop sites.
-On Android, Google Fonts will use the system installed version instead of downloading it as a web font.

 <figure>
   <table>